6 Tips to Successfully Host a Vendor Demo for a New Wellness Portal

 - Specify Time – Clearly indicate how much time the vendor has in your agenda.
 It helps everyone stay on track.

 - Know Your Audience – knowing your audience can make all the difference for your presenting vendors.
 If they know who is attending, what their role is within the organization and their potential involvement with the new software, a skilled presenter will come prepared with functional and technical experts.
-As a vendor, if you know an I.T. security expert will be attending and evaluating, you better engage your security expert.
+As a vendor, if you know the prospective customer's security expert from I.T. is attending your demo then you better have your security expert on-hand to answer questions.

 Download agenda and demo script template.